 Do you feel self-conscious about your chest because your breasts are larger or your chest tissue sags more than most men’s?
 Perhaps you have managed, through a combination of hard work and sheer determination, to lose a large amount of weight but now find that excess or sagging tissue in your chest area keeps you from feeling as trim as your effort deserves.
 You are not alone.
 Abnormal glandular breast overgrowth is not as rare as you may think.
 It afflicts as many as 65 percent of adolescent males and 10 to 15 percent of adult males.
 For some men, it is a completely normal condition.
 For others, it is simply a result of extensive weight loss.
-Regardless of the cause, it can seriously diminish your self esteem, which is why many men choose gynecomastia surgery in Boston.
+Regardless of the cause, it can seriously diminish your self-esteem.
+Dr. Christopher Davidson offers an effective solution with gynecomastia surgery (also called male breast reduction) for his patients from Wellesley, Natick, Framingham, and throughout the Greater Boston area.

 Male breast reduction is a procedure that will give you a flatter, firmer, more masculine chest.
 The American Society of Plastic Surgery ranks gynecomastia surgery, or male breast reduction, as one of the top five cosmetic surgeries performed on men.